 Since its creation in 2002, professional social network LinkedIn has continued to expand its range of services offered to its users.
-One of them, “licenses and certifications”, allows the users to supplement their profile with tangible elements in order to differentiate themselves in an increasingly competitive job market, and this includes adding and highlighting a LinkedIn certification on their page.
+One of them, “licenses and certifications”, allows the users to supplement their profile with tangible elements in order to differentiate themselves in an increasingly competitive job market, and this includes adding and highlighting a LinkedIn micro credential on their page.

 Do you have a language certification, have completed an online learning course, or have a particular set of skills that you have been evaluated on?